burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/noexcept_spec).

 ## 4. static_assert expression
 The syntax for `static_assert` is the following: `static_assert(expr)`.
 A special declaration that results in a compilation error if the constant expression expr evaluates to false.

-The `static_assert` valid anywhere:
+The `static_assert` is valid anywhere:
 * Global/namespace scope
 * Class scope
 * Function/block scope.